ZiminYue/CosmosVision/DevLogs/Research.md

 ### August 3

 - Did some catching up based on the supervisor's feedback after the trip to get back on track

+### August 4

+- Did some catching up based on the supervisor's feedback, focusing on the future revision of the thesis